 The ARC Fire Training centre at the University of NSW (UNSW) is a world-leading centre for innovation in fire safety technologies.

-Also, UNSW is the top engineering university in the Southern Hemisphere and is based in Sydney, Australia.
-Flame Security International (FSI) has teamed up with chemical and mechanical engineers at UNSW and together develop highly innovative fire protection products.
+UNSW is the leading engineering university in the Southern Hemisphere and is based in Sydney, Australia.
+It has an outstanding academic reputation globally.
+Flame Security International (FSI) teamed up with chemical and mechanical engineers at UNSW to develop highly innovative fire protection products.

-Grant and private investor funding has enabled FSI & UNSW to establish the largest fire protection Research and Development (R&D) team in Australia, possibly worldwide.
+Grant funding and private investor funding enabled FSI & UNSW to establish the largest fire protection Research and Development (R&D) team in Australia, possibly worldwide.

 All products are manufactured in Australia and Sweden to the highest sustainability criteria possible.

-Together with UNSW, FSI has been awarded a record amount of R&D grant funding from the Australian government to develop ground breaking, environmentally friendly fire protection products.
-This is through the Cooperative Research Centres Projects (CRC-P) and the subject of these grants are:
+Together with UNSW, FSI was awarded a record amount of R&D grant funding from the Australian government to develop ground breaking, environmentally friendly products to protect people, structures and the environment from fire & other threats.
+These Cooperative Research Centres Projects (CRC-P) address these 3 key areas: